Angione-Lab/12-machine-learning-models-for-text-classification/README.md

 # Expert Systems
-This repository contains the Python code and data to reproduce the results presented in the paper "A pipeline and comparative study of 12 machine learning classifiers for text classification".
+This repository contains the Python code and data to reproduce the results presented in the paper "A pipeline and comparative study of 12 machine learning models for text classification".

 ## How to run
 The following steps are required to run the code: